 Adding a new dog to your pack

 Are you a dog sitter offering home dog boarding or doggy daycare for multiple dogs?
-Or maybe you already have a dog yourself and want to offer dog walking services together with your own dog.
-Make sure that the first encounter with the new dog is always on neutral territory: meet each other outside in a doggy park, for example.
+Or maybe you already have a dog yourself and you want to introduce a new dog to your home?
+Make sure that the first encounter with the new dog is always on neutral territory: meet each other outside in a dog park, for example.
 Walking together is a safe and non-aggressive way to introduce dogs to each other.
-Every dog loves to walk, and doing it together will create a positive pack atmosphere.
-Walking together is great for bonding!
+Every dog loves to walk, and doing it together will encourage bonding and a positive pack atmosphere.